Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 1

 We have measured the earth, the sun, the stars and the depths of the sea, we have penetrated the bowels of the earth in search of gold, we have explored rivers, the mountains of the moon, we have discovered new stars and know their dimensions, we have filled up abysses, we have built cunning machinery: not a day passes, but we have new inventions.
 Is there a limit to our capabilities?
 But something, the most important thing is lacking.
 What that is we do not know ourselves.
-We are like babes: the infant feels that something1 is wrong, but what or why, he does not know.
+We are like babes: the infant feels that something is wrong, but what or why, he does not know.

 Something is wrong because we know much that is superfluous, but do not know the most needful thing: our own self.
 We do not know what dwells within us.
 If we knew and remembered what dwells within us, our lives would be altogether different.